 The bedroom has a double (maybe slightly smaller) island bed (which lifts up for extra storage space and access to the garage) and also extends to give you some extra length.
 There are also some USB points but only on one side of the bed, we wish they were on both sides.
 There are 2 wardrobe cupboards either side of the bed, and some overhead storage above.
 There is also a dressing area with a mirror and shelves underneath which I really love about the motorhome.
 Having somewhere to get ready in such a small space makes life much easier!

-All of the windows and sky lights have blinds, which work wonderfully and completely block out the light at night, and fly screens and the main door has a fly screen too.
+All of the windows and sky lights have blinds, which work wonderfully and completely block out the light at night, and also fly screens which the main door has too.

 Swift Escape 694 Upgrades